Rivera unsure if Heinicke benching permanent

 Rivera said Heinicke played "pretty good" in the first half and also said that to "pin all the turnovers on him would be tough.
 Those weren't his issues.
 There were some things we could have done better."

 Still, that was enough for Rivera to make the change to Wentz.
-Washington's offense had moved the ball during Heinicke's starts -- the Commanders were 13th in total yards during his first seven starts.
+Washington's offense had moved the ball during Heinicke's starts; the Commanders were 13th in the league in total yards during his first seven starts.
 However, they were 25th in the red zone and scoring and 27th on third downs.

 Rivera was pleased with how Wentz played.

-"He had good command of what we were doing, he stood tall in the pocket and got the ball out quickly a couple times and threw some good balls," Rivera said.
+"He had good command of what we were doing," Rivera said.
+"He stood tall in the pocket and got the ball out quickly a couple times and threw some good balls."

-Washington traded two third-round draft picks to Indianapolis and swapped second-round picks last April to acquire Wentz.
-He has a salary cap hit of $26.7 million in 2023 but has no guaranteed money left, so Washington could cut him without any financial penalty.
+Washington traded two third-round draft picks to the Indianapolis Colts and swapped second-round picks in March to acquire Wentz.
+He has a salary-cap hit of $26.7 million in 2023 but has no guaranteed money left, so Washington could cut him without any financial penalty.
 But the Commanders do want to find out if he can be their guy in the future or not.

-If Wentz starts, he'd be playing in an offense that is more run-heavy than when he played in the first six games.
+If Wentz starts, he would be playing in an offense that is more run-heavy than when he played in Washington's first six games.
 The coaches hope that would lead to more success for Wentz.

 "Our ability to run the ball takes a lot of pressure off the quarterback," Rivera said.
 "This is a different unit from the group he played with.
 There are some things that shows what he can do when he does have the opportunity to stand tall in the pocket."